Hilary Duff apologized for her Halloween costume, and we’re so glad she did the right thing

 Duff used her Twitter account to address her big error.

-Her fans pointed out that her and Walsh’s costumes were extremely inappropriate, especially based on everything that’s happening with the Standing Rock tribe regarding the Dakota Access Pipeline.
+Her fans pointed out that her and Walsh’s costumes were extremely inappropriate, especially based on everything that’s happening with the Standing Rock tribe regarding the Dakota Access Pipeline. false

 Speaking of Standing Rock, Chris Hemsworth just apologized for the same exact offense a few days ago.